top of page

 Thermal Fusion Night Vision Goggles and Drone Camera Systems

-are the primary outcomes of this honors research project, providing researchers with real time thermal fusion imagery.
+represent the product outcomes of this honors research project, providing researchers with real time thermal fusion imagery.
 Developed with input from nocturnal wildlife ecology researchers, these devices represent two common systems used in conducting nocturnal wildlife studies.

 ewsfweewf_edited_edited.png